mikhmha/SWARMMO/README.md

 When I write it down it seems like theres a lot left.
 SO maybe I'm underestimating the work left.
 But also I already know how I'm going to go about implementing all of the above into the existing systems.
 So not much "thinking" more coding and wrapping existing abstractions.
 OK I go back to work now. wish me luck.

+** UPDATE 6 **:

+OK - my previous update the remaining work listed there is now out of date!
+Because 2,3,4,5 are being tackled simultaneously right now.
+Its good to know when existing goals can be revised!
+Because the thing with this type of work is that the systens you've spent time building and testing are now giving you back BIG returns.
+Its a temporary force multiplier and you remember why you built them in the first place.
+So now the wave has come and you have to ride it.
+If you can get a lot of mileage out of these temporary boosts then it means you built (and designed) a good system.

+I got a dilemma now actually.
+Because I can start posting some screenshots and videos cuz now im satisfied BUT the game looks QUITE different in a very good way(it looks LEGIT).
+So should I continue from here by using a psdueonym and posting on relevant online nerd spaces?
+Because if I catch attention then I don't want to be linked to my real id.

+BUT its a gamble.
+Because its all up to chance if your game gets attention (though not completely).
+And you might get a lot of interest for a day or whatever and then things fizzle out.
+SO you want to time when you post that sort of stuff.
+Ideally when you have something to actually try.
+Sometimes you "blow your load" (crude) too early by getting 1k upvotes for a screenshot from your dev build on some game subreddit.
+And then release time no one really cares.
+EH can't blame them - I've done this same thing exactly.
+If you have something to try then atleast players can try it and tell you if it sucks.
+If it sucks ATLEAST you tried it.
+I won you consumed my product.
+So the jokes on you.

+A certain guarantee (nothing is guaranteed) is IF:  when the game is ready to play (2 more weeks^2 more weeks) I post it on HN as a Show HN post at the right hours than I could get some buzz.
+Usually show hn posts that are interactive get 50 votes (all i'd want).
+The internet has lots of lurkers.
+I'm also confident because my HN account is in good standing - idk if the site actually does it but I also bet it does - because its like 90% affected by your account creation date.
+Otherwise your posts get downranked and weighed more heavily as spam.
+So I don't want to do it from a new "throwaway" HN account.

+HOWEVER, posting from my HN account gets me doxed.
+BUT its a good thing because the people that doxx you from that site are cool and can offer you jobs!
+So I do want to be doxxed from HN - no issues there.
+BUT then what IF the game gets a lot of buzz from players (i want that more than a job tbh) well now you can get doxxed by them via your HN post.
+I want players...
+I don't want players!
+No I want players for sure - thats way more motivating.

+So you see my dilemma?
+All these BUTS and IFS are no good.

 Regions: